OSU-ESDC/Nucleo-L476RG-LED/README.md

 This repository contains some code that can run on a Nucleo-L476RG board, and turns on an LED.

-Build Process from start to flashing the mcu:
+Build Process from cloning this repo to flashing the mcu:

 ### For Linux users:
 #### Clone the repository